 Front Table Manager

 The Front Table Manager is responsible for handing out lanyards, booklets, and pointing people towards the right area.
 This position will work with Event Services Manager.
-For more information, see Front Table Section and the Convention Hall Layout Section and ???.
+For more information, see Front Table Section and the Convention Hall Layout Section.

+Artist Alley Manager

+The Artist Alley Manager is responsible for finding artists and coordinating the three tables at the con.
+They will keep in contact with the artists, schedule the artist block at the con, and act as a go-between for any questions.
+This position will work with the Website Manager, Czar of Propaganda, and artists in the community.
+For more information, see the Artist’s Alley section.

 Event Services Manager